larmel/lacc/README.md

     make

 Certain standard library headers, such as `stddef.h` and `stdarg.h`, contain definitions that are inherently compiler specific, and are provided specifically for lacc under [include/stdlib/](include/stdlib).
-The compiler is looking for these files at a default include path configurable by defining `LACC_STDLIB_PATH`, which by default points to the local source tree.
+The compiler is looking for these files at a default include path configurable by defining `LACC_LIB_PATH`, which by default points to the bin directory under the local source tree.
-The install target copies the standard headers to `/usr/local/lib/lacc/include`, and produces an optimized binary with this as the default include path.
+The install target copies the standard headers to `/usr/local/lib/lacc`, and produces an optimized binary with this as the default include path.

     make install